SonarSonic/DrawingBotV3/docs/source/presets.rst

 Presets
 ======================

 DrawingBotV3 supports the saving / exporting of presets as .JSONS which can be saved for future use or shared with other users.
 Presets will be saved automatically and be available when you restart the software.
-The following presets currently exist...
+The following preset types currently exist...

 -   :ref:`drawing-area`
 -   :ref:`pre-processing`
--   :ref:`Path Finding Module <pfms>` Settings
+-   :ref:`Path Finding Module  Settings <pfms>`
 -   :ref:`gcode-settings`
 -   :ref:`drawing_pen`
 -   :ref:`drawing_set`